discernus/research/zfreezer/simple_test_cff/cff_v10.md

   sequential_emotional:
     description: "Focus on Emotional Climate: Fear vs Hope."
     analysis_prompt: |
       You are an expert political discourse analyst specializing in emotional appeals and crisis rhetoric.
-Focus exclusively on evaluating the Emotional Climate in the provided text using the Cohesive Flourishing Framework v10.2.
+Focus exclusively on measuring the Emotional Climate in the provided text using the Cohesive Flourishing Framework v10.3.

       DIMENSIONAL FOCUS: Emotional Climate Only
       - Fear: Crisis mentality, existential threat perception